Friday, November 22, 2024

 One difference between American and Canadian elections is that Americans can vote directly for the President.
 The catch is that often that vote is wasted.
 Their electoral system uses an electoral college which means each state's vote is decided by plurality and all the electors are credited to the one party that won the state.
 Al Gore and Hilary Clinton got more votes, but lost because their votes weren't in the right states.

-In all states, provinces and nationally with two exceptions, (Maine and Vermont) elections are decided on a plurality basis meaning that a winning candidate is the one who receives more votes than anyone else.
+In all states, provinces and nationally with two exceptions, elections are decided on a plurality basis meaning that a winning candidate is the one who receives more votes than anyone else.
 Canada accepts more than two parties and although so does America, the difference is that Americans disdain third parties as infringing on the two main parties.
 Many Canadians feel the same way, but enough detect policy issues and character traits best addressed by a third party.

 Political thinking has been there are two choices only--our party and those of the opposition.
 Is that true?
 At one point the conservative movement had split into two segments.
 Both were conservative on the economy, but one faction was more socially concerned.
 It did in fact split the vote, allowing liberal parties to gain strength.
 The two factions amalgamated and improved their election standing.
 That move was effective, but was it fair?